OrdinaryMagician/stinger_m/ItemLore.md

 In deathmatch, the Sentry will "switch owners" to whoever last replenished it with ammunition, like the Turrets in ChaosUT.

+Note: This is an original item that mainly exists as a more polished take on the previous one.

 ## Motion Detector

 This pocket device will allow you to spot nearby enemies.
 In addition each one